 Don’t do any of that.
 Just keep it simple.

 Yes, you do want to stand out, but using funky fonts or text is not the way to do it.
 Stick to your basic Arial, Helvetica, or something similar.
-Keep the font size between ten and twelve.
+And keep the font size between ten and twelve.

 Basically what I’m referring to is your email address.
 We’ve all had that embarrassing email that we made back in high school, i.e.:

 Do you have any other resume tips that may be helpful to others?
 If so, don’t hesitate to let me know so I can share them with the Respiratory Therapy community.